 Member function Outside the Class

-In C++, we can define the member function outside the class using the scope resolution operator (::) that is placed before the function name.
-The function name needs to include the class name followed by the scope resolution operator.
-These member functions have access to all members of the class, such as public, private, and protected members.
+In C++, a method can be declared outside the class by employing the scope resolution operator (::) positioned before the function's identifier.
+The function should be named with the class name preceding the scope resolution operator.
+Such methods enjoy access to all class members, encompassing public, private, and protected members.

 Syntax